 Challenges of APIs in Healthcare

-Some challenges come along with all the benefits APIs provide the healthcare industry.
-Healthcare organizations use a complex combination of apps, systems, and technology.
+Some challenges come along with all the benefits that APIs provide to the healthcare sector.
+Healthcare facilities use a complex combination of apps, systems, and technology.
 Since these systems are more hostile to change, it has become challenging, as the systems may turn old-fashioned with time because they fail to be compatible with modern technology.

-Another major drawback of APIs in the healthcare industry is the lack of design, proper testing, and monitoring tools.
+Another major drawback of APIs in healthcare is the lack of design, proper testing, and monitoring tools.
 It also lacks continuous feedback.
-These are significant reasons that stop the developers from designing a more efficient healthcare API system to solve the challenges faced.
+These are significant reasons that stop developers from designing a more efficient healthcare API system to solve the challenges faced.

 Since testing is a challenge, coordinating tests with companies and agencies is another hassle.
 Healthcare systems have a complicated data flow that may be difficult to replicate.
 Therefore, developers must determine an efficient method of testing the API to ensure it provides accurate results.